Hi. I’m R. Adam Davidson. Thank you for coming to this place. Join me for a moment:

 First off, let me say that I don’t think that this blog is rad(ical).
 These are just my initials: r adam davidson: rad.
 For better or worse, these are my letters, this is my blog, and I’m just happy to be here.

-Emily and I have 3 kids.
-Our home is in beautiful Southwest Michigan, which also happens to be the home of Portage Free Methodist Church, which happens to have me as Lead Pastor.
+Me and my three kids make our home in Southwest Michigan, which also happens to be the home of Renovation Church (formerly known as Portage Free Methodist Church) which happens to have me as Lead Pastor.
+Hi.
+I’m Pastor Adam.
+You can call me that, or just Adam is fine.

-Before moving to Portage, we lived in Spring Arbor, where I served as the Worship Pastor at Spring Arbor Free Methodist Church.
+Before moving to Portage, we lived in Spring Arbor, where I served for six years as the Worship Pastor at Spring Arbor Free Methodist Church.

 While in Spring Arbor, I had the privilege of waking up early for 5 years so that I could, with bleary eyes, host Mornings at Home on the Home.FM radio network.
 Upon hearing me speak, people around town — like, say, at Meijer, for example — would say “Are you Ben?”, since that was (and is) the other guy’s name.
 I would then shoplift and say “yes”.